 However, 45 states follow a compulsory rule on third-party liability insurance.
 This will cost car owners around $500 to $1,000 annually.

 Car insurance companies in America follow different parameters when determining tariffs.
 Annual fees are calculated based on a complicated system, the points and bonuses system, which takes into consideration the cost of the vehicle on top of the history of its insurances for the past 10 years.

 The coverage of their insurance policies are as follows:

 No matter where you are in the world, it’s important that you choose a trustworthy insurance company.
-In the Philippines, Oriental Assurance Corporation (OAC) is one of the most trusted companies in the Philippine Insurance market.
+In the Philippines, you can use a comparison site like eCompareMo to find the most trusted companies in the Philippine Insurance market.